 Find all the relevant information for what will be happening in Year 5 on this class page.

-As a part of homework, children will be provided with various tasks to be completed over each half term.
-The tasks will be based around English, Maths, Big Question, and Science.
-Children will earn raffle tickets for each task completed.
-Children can finish the tasks at their own pace, ensuring all the tasks are done by the deadline provided.
+As a part of homework, children will be provided with a range of tasks linked to Maths, English and the Big Question.
+Homework is given out each half term.
+Raffle tickets are awarded for each task based on creativity and challenge.
+Children complete tasks at their own pace and in any order.
+All tasks must be completed by the deadline.
 At the end of each half term, we will draw some raffle tickets from the class box where children will earn some prizes.

 At Heathfield, we encourage children to read and read more to improve their reading and comprehension skills.
-We have started Reading Promotion at Heathfield, where children earn Bronze, Silver, Gold, and Platinum Awards, once they have read a certain number of books.
+We have implemented a Reading Awards scheme at Heathfield where children earn Bronze, Silver, Gold, and Platinum Awards, once they have read a certain number of books.
 To achieve these awards, children can take a book home, complete a book review, and then take a new book.

 In Year 5 children will get various opportunities to enhance their skills in balancing, defending, striking, catching through sports like gymnastics, Rugby, and Hockey.
-Children must bring their PE kits to school every week.
-PE will take place on Friday.
+Children must wear their PE kits to school every Wednesday.

 At Heathfield, we encourage children to use their best handwriting at all times.
-To help children improve their handwriting we follow a scheme where children get to practice their handwriting in class every week.
-I would encourage children to carry on practicing their handwriting at home too.
+To help children improve their handwriting we follow a scheme where children get to practice their handwriting in class at least three times a week.
+It is important that we encourage children to carry on practicing their handwriting at home too.

 Times tables are practiced daily in Year 5.
-The expectation is that the children should now know all the times tables up to and including the 12 times tables.
-They play a key part in the maths lessons, specifically in areas such as fractions, percentages, ratios, and area.
+It is the expectation that children know all the times tables up to and including the 12 times tables.
+They play a key part in the maths lessons, specifically when problem solving and reasoning.